 You are reinforcing a message to the search engine bots and users that the actual sorting and storing of content is defined by the URL directory structure of your site.

-A Physical Silo Example
+A Physical Silo Example with an Ecommerce Store

 - The directory naming system above helps establish that these are all cricket gear, and more specifically bats.